Build businesses that create lasting value for people, the planet, and profit.

 International Experience Curriculum

-- Exploring Hospitality Entrepreneurship in Florence, Italy
+- Exploring Hospitality Entrepreneurship in Florence, Italy (Spring Break)

 Salary Information: National Association of Colleges and Employers, Occupational Outlook Handbook